08Ibai/Puneterocargador/README.md

 I made it because a dont have one, and i touht it was beter learn freeCAD and do it by mi self.

+# How do you use it?

+You can use it for charger your phone

 # Features

 Its a 30W MagSafe charger,